NWA World Title Tournament: Event

+In the final bout of the tournament, Douglas pinned 2 Cold Scorpio following a belly-to-belly suplex.

 After being presented with the NWA World Heavyweight Championship belt, Douglas began to deliver an acceptance speech before abruptly throwing down the title belt and instead picking up the ECW Heavyweight Championship belt, proclaiming himself to be the "ECW Heavyweight Champion of the world".